UN-backed program trims forecast to supply COVID-19 vaccine

 The World Health Organization has repeatedly urged wealthy countries to do more to release stockpiles of, or rights to, vaccines to offset unequal access to coronavirus shots.
 It says the vast majority of vaccinations so far have been in the developed world.

-WHO officials insist timing is crucial, with doses needed now to prevent the emergence of worrying new variants like the delta variant, which originally appeared in India and has been blamed for increased transmission of COVID-19 in many countries.
+WHO officials insist the timing of vaccine deliveries is crucial, with doses needed now to prevent the emergence of worrying new variants like the delta variant, which originally appeared in India and has been blamed for increased transmission of COVID-19 in many countries.

+Gavi’s Aurelia Nguyen, managing director of the COVAX office, wrote Wednesday that deliveries “will continue to be very lean through July and August.”

 The revised forecast comes as Gavi’s board was preparing Thursday to revise the way it operates with nearly 100 middle- and upper-income countries and territories that also take part in COVAX but are paying for access to vaccines through it — so-called “self-financing participants” or SFCs.

-Note: This story has been corrected to say that Canada and South Korea have received coronavirus vaccine doses through COVAX.